sbstp/elk/README.md

 `make compiler` will pull the Go compiler from Github, checkout the branch containing the go2go tool and compile it.
 The compiler will end up in `goroot/bin/go`.

+Note that the `go2go` tool does not support Go modules.